peguerosdc/subplayer/README.md

 - `feature`: Song seeking

 ## Contributions
-Any TODO item, any bug you find and want to fix, any architecture/performance/Docker improvements, any new feature you think would be cool to have is welcomed :) Just keep in mind that this project is meant to be a lightweight application.
+Any TODO item, any bug you find and want to fix, any architecture/performance/Docker improvements, any new feature you think would be cool to have is welcome :) Just keep in mind that this project is meant to be a lightweight application.

 **NOTE**: if you want to add new features, please implement at least the basic unit tests you can think of.
 Pull-requests will not be merged without testing.